 For now we see in a mirror, dimly, but then face to face.
 Now I know in part, but then I will know fully, even as I was also fully known.1 Corinthians 13:12, WEB

 Make no mistake… I’m not saying that one should just EXPECT a blessing to fall out of the sky.
 We are to craft with God.
 We are to work WITH him.
 We should ask.
 We should knock on doors.
 We should always seek.
 I’m just saying I’m fed up with putting pressure on my heart that isn’t from Him just because I’m not at a certain place that someone was at in the 1960’s at a certain age.
 I’m DONE.

 Even so, it’s tricky to allow someone else to take the wheel of your car, unless you trust them.
 It is tricky to let someone touch your heart, unless you trust them.
 It is tricky to trust God with my life for sure, but without question I know he knows better than I. He has already done better with things than I ever could have done alone.
 For that I am grateful.

-The thief comes only to steal and kill and destroy.
-I came that they may have life and have it abundantly.John 10:10, ESV
+The thief only comes to steal, kill, and destroy.
+I came that they may have life, and may have it abundantly.John 10:10, WEB

 I hope these thoughts encourage you to trust trust (no that’s not a typo), and that they help you understand that when it feels like there is some chiseling going on in your heart, or in your life… maybe it is Christ’s gentle hands removing a splinter off of your heart; exposing the beautiful grain of your soul, and sanding away the rough edges patiently.
 He only desires the best for us.
 That is all he wants.
 For us to live, and live abundantly.